influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/operators/other.md

 ## AT TIME ZONE

-The `AT TIME ZONE` operator applies the offset of the specified timezone to a timestamp type and returns an updated UTC timestamp.
+The `AT TIME ZONE` operator applies the offset of the specified time zone to a timestamp type and returns an updated UTC timestamp.
 Time zone offsets are provided by the the operating system time zone database.